lemunozm/message-io/README.md

 You could change the transport of your application in literally one line.

 ## Features
-- Highly scalable: **non-blocking sockets** that allows to manage thousands of active connections.
+- Highly scalable: **non-blocking sockets** that allow for the management of thousands of active connections.
 - Multiplatform: see [mio platform support](https://github.com/tokio-rs/mio#platforms).
-- Multiples transports
-([docs](https://docs.rs/message-io/latest/message_io/network/enum.Transport.html)):
+- Multiple transport protocols ([docs](https://docs.rs/message-io/latest/message_io/network/enum.Transport.html)):
   - **TCP**: stream and framed mode (to deal with messages instead of stream)
   - **UDP**, with multicast option